Paul Cohn: Career

-He received a B.A in Mathematics from Cambridge University in 1948 and a Ph.D. (supervised by Philip Hall) in 1951.
+He received a B.A in mathematics from Cambridge University in 1948 and a Ph.D. (supervised by Philip Hall) in 1951.
 He then spent a year as a Chargé de Recherches at the University of Nancy.
 On his return, he became a lecturer in mathematics at Manchester University.
 He was a visiting professor at Yale University in 1961–1962, and for part of 1962 was at the University of California at Berkeley.
 On his return, he became Reader at Queen Mary College.
 He was a visiting professor at the University of Chicago in 1964 and at the State University of New York at Stony Brook in 1967.
 By then, he was regarded as one of the world's leading algebraists.

-Also in 1967, he became head of the Department of Mathematics at Bedford College.
+Also in 1967, he became head of the Department of Mathematics at Bedford College, London.
 He held several visiting professorships, in America, Paris, Delhi, Canada, Haifa and Bielefeld.
 He was awarded the Lester R. Ford Award from the Mathematical Association of America in 1972 and the Senior Berwick Prize of the London Mathematical Society in 1974.

 In the early 1980s, funding cuts caused the closure of the small colleges of the University of London.
-Cohn moved to University College in 1984, together with the two other experts at Bedford on ring theory, Bill Stephenson and Warren Dicks.
+Cohn moved to University College London in 1984, together with the two other experts at Bedford on ring theory, Bill Stephenson and Warren Dicks.
 He became Astor Professor of Mathematics there in 1986.
 He continued to be a visiting professor, for example to the University of Alberta in 1986 and to Bar Ilan University in 1987.
-He retired in 1989, but remained active as Professor Emeritus and Honorary Research Fellow until his death.
+He retired in 1989, but remained active as professor emeritus and honorary research fellow until his death.

-He was President of the London Mathematical Society, 1982–1984, having been its secretary, 1965–1967 and a Council member in 1968–1971, 1972–1975 and 1979–1982.
-He was editor of the Society's Monographs in 1968–1977 and 1980–1993.
+He was president of the London Mathematical Society, 1982–1984, having been its secretary, 1965–1967 and a council member in 1968–1971, 1972–1975 and 1979–1982.
+He was editor of the society's monographs in 1968–1977 and 1980–1993.
 He was elected a Fellow of the Royal Society in 1980 and was on its council, 1985–1987.
 He was a member of the Mathematical Committee of the Science Research Council, 1977–1980.
 He chaired the National Committee for Mathematics, 1988–1989.